Mir Shakil-ur-Rahman’s arrest: Resolve renewed to continue protest

 The speakers said the media freedom could not be surrendered the way a fascist group ruling the country is wishing for.
 They said the PTI government was trying to gag the voice of democracy.
 They said the detention of Mir Shakil-ur-Rahman represented an attack on the freedom of expression.
 They said MSR had always stood for the freedoms and rights of the people of Pakistan.
 They said he had always upheld the truth.

-In Peshawar, the media workers from the Jang/Geo Group on Friday reiterated the resolve to continue the protest till the release of their head Mir Shakil-ur-Rahman and withdrawal of the cases against him.
+In Peshawar, the media workers from the Jang-Geo Group on Friday reiterated the resolve to continue the protest till the release of their head Mir Rahman and withdrawal of the cases against him.

 The protesters were carrying banners and placards inscribed with slogans in favour of their demands.
 They have been staging a camp for the last 88 days to protest against the detention of Editor-in-Chief of Daily Jang, The News and Geo but all those concerned were looking the other way.
 The workers in separate speeches recalled that head of the biggest media group of the country had been detained in a 34 years old property case.
 They recalled that all required legal formalities were met for inking the property dead and there was nothing wrong with that.